 You’ve become so accustomed to doing all these things (and more) that they’ve simply become part of the routine.

 Besides, you reason, it’s often easier to do these things for your children than struggle to get them to do it themselves.
-In the past when you’ve tried to teach responsibility, an argument ensues, the situation doesn’t improve, and you’re back to managing your kids’ lives once more.
+In the past when you’ve tried teaching responsibility, an argument ensues, the situation doesn’t improve, and you’re back to managing your kids’ lives once more.

 What most parents don’t realize is that the way they’ve tried to teach their kids responsibility is hindering progress.